panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 To limit the keys to a specific set, you can use a union of string literals `Record<'key1' | 'key2', V>` as the key type.

-Visit my post on [index signatures](/typescript-index-signatures/) to continue learning how to type objects in TypeScript.
+Check also my post [index signatures](/typescript-index-signatures/) to learning more about object types.

 *How often do you use record type?*